mverboom/cdist-utils/RUNCDIST.md

 The default cdistrc file is `~/.cdistrc`.
 Setting this option will use the value as the default cdistrc file to source.

+`mail`

+This option points to a mail address.
+This option is used when the -m commandline option is in effect.

+`[prerun]`
 `[postrun]`

+These sections can be used to specify commands that need to be run before or after each cdist action.

 Item name can be arbitrary and will be sorted.
-The value of each item will be treated as a command that will be run after the main cdist run.
+The value of each item will be treated as a command that will be run.
 There are variables that can optionally be used in the commands:
 `$CDISTRET`: The return value of the cdist command `${CDISTARGS[]}': Array of the options the runcdist command was started with